up button arrow

 https://texasinsurance.org is a privately owned website that is not owned or operated by any government agency

-Texas Home Insurance in 2023
+Home Insurance in Texas in 2024

-The Texas Department of Insurance (TDI) is the regulatory body for home insurance in Texas.
+The Texas Department of Insurance (TDI) is the regulatory body for insuring home in Texas.
 TDI issues licenses to property insurance agents and also approves all the rates for home insurance companies that offer coverage in the state.

 Here are the top insurers offering home insurance to the residents of Texas: